The Buckinghamshire Recovery College is an environment for people to engage in social, leisure, creative and educational opportunities.

 Recovery needs hope.
 Relationships are key in supporting and fostering hope.
 It is difficult to believe in yourself if everyone around you thinks you will never amount to very much.
 When you find it hard to believe in yourself and your possibilities you need others to believe in you and hold on to hope for you

-Choosing your goals.
+Choosing the milestones you wish to achieve.
 Recovery involves taking back control of your life and destiny; finding purpose, meaning and direction in life; deciding what is important to you and finding new dreams and ambitions.
 It may also include taking control of your own recovery and self care and working out ways of managing problems so they don’t get in the way of you pursuing your goals and deciding what help and support you need in order to pursue your ambitions

 Recovery is impossible without opening up opportunity for a life beyond illness.
 Doing the things that give your life value such as meaningful occupation, work, and participation in community life and leisure activities.

-A Peer Tutor is someone who has lived experience of mental health problems and has shown that they have been able to use recovery tools to sustain good management of their difficulties.
-All our Peer Tutors have training to teach and undertake supervision to make sure that any issues that arise can be dealt with in the best way possible.
+A Lived Experience Tutor is someone who has lived experience of mental health problems and has shown that they have been able to use recovery tools to sustain good management of their difficulties.
+All our Lived Experience Tutor have training to teach and undertake supervision to make sure that any issues that arise can be dealt with in the best way possible.